 As we’ve established, Lilly LOVES to read so a) I wanted to make that a focal point of the room, not just have it be about toys and b) I needed more space and organization for our growing collection so a book wall it was!
 Just some of our favorite books here.

-I filled the room with her old stuff (table with insert, kitchen, washer and dryer, dollhouse, high chair, dress up rack and mirror, pom pom and white bins…) but they look so much better when not all crammed together and in this space.
+I filled the room with her old stuff (table with insert, kitchen, washer and dryer, dollhouse, high chair, dress up rack and mirror, pom pom and white bins…) but they look so much better when not all crammed together and in our old space.

-I went with Sissy + Marley’s Dream paper in silver (I was originally going to go with another one of their designs when it was the other rug but you can’t go wrong with any of them!).
+I went with Sissy + Marley’s Dream paper in silver (I was originally going to go with another one of their designs when it was the other rug, but you can’t go wrong with any of them!).
 I added a bunch of different colorful poufs (blue, petal, yellow, dove, green, aqua) and a bright teepee to provide even more color and make for fun places for the kids to hang out.

 With the old rug and color scheme, I was thinking of doing stuffed animal heads, then I found these stuffed ice creams and scratched the safari theme.
 These are so much more fun and much more Lilly.
 Plus, they work perfectly with the rug.